 • Approve or deny the transition of the re-submitted Arranged Interchange to Confirmed Interchange, subject to WR1 above, without consideration to the LATE time classification.
 Contact those remaining entities that have yet to approve or have denied the transition from Arranged Interchange to Confirmed Interchange and communicate to them that the Arranged Interchange is subject to this document.

 WM2.
-Each Balancing Authority and each Transmission Service Provider will have evidence that corrective action was taken if either the Balancing Authority or the Transmission Service Provider incorrectly allowed on-time Arranged Interchange, an emergency RFI, or a Reliability Adjustment RFI to transition to a final composite state of DENIED or EXPIRED, as required in WR2.
+Each Balancing Authority and Transmission Service Provider will have evidence that corrective action was taken if either the Balancing Authority or the Transmission Service Provider incorrectly allowed on-time Arranged Interchange, an emergency RFI, or a Reliability Adjustment RFI to transition to a final composite state of DENIED or EXPIRED, as required in WR2.

 Examples of evidence to prove corrective action was taken may include, but is not limited to, voice recordings, dispatcher logs, or other related records.

 WR3.
-Each Balancing Authority and each Transmission Service Provider submitting a Reliability Adjustment RFI that sets the reliability limit below the actual available reliability limit shall submit a new Reliability Adjustment RFI with the accurate reliability limit within five minutes after discovering the error.
+Each Balancing Authority and Transmission Service Provider submitting a Reliability Adjustment RFI that sets the reliability limit below the actual available reliability limit shall submit a new Reliability Adjustment RFI with the accurate reliability limit within five minutes after discovering the error.

 WM3.
-Each Balancing Authority and each Transmission Service Provider will have evidence that a new Reliability Adjustment RFI was submitted, as required in WR3.
+Each Balancing Authority and Transmission Service Provider will have evidence that a new Reliability Adjustment RFI was submitted, as required in WR3.

 Version History